gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * CoAP over DTLS, i.e. coaps://, indicating to consider the CoAP-DTLS profile of ACE, with asymmetric or symmetric proof-of-possession key (see Section 3 and Section 4 of {{I-D.ietf-ace-dtls-authorize}}, respectively).

-* OSCOAP, indicating to consider the OSCOAP profile of ACE with the symmetric proof-of-possession key used directly as Master Secret in OSCORE {{I-D.ietf-core-object-security}}, as described in Section 2 of {{I-D.seitz-ace-oscoap-profile}}.
+* OSCORE, indicating to consider the OSCORE profile of ACE with the symmetric proof-of-possession key used directly as Master Secret in OSCORE {{I-D.ietf-core-object-security}}, as described in Section 2 of {{I-D.seitz-ace-oscoap-profile}}.

 * IPsec, indicating to consider the IPsec profile of ACE, with symmetric or asymmetric proof-of-possession key (see Section 3.2.2 and Section 3.2.3 of {{I-D.aragon-ace-ipsec-profile}}, respectively).